cesanta/mongoose-os-docs/ccm/intro.md

 ## 4. Preparing firmware .zip file for the Host MCU

-Build a new firmware for your Host using your familiar development tools, like Keil IDE, or Arduino IDE, or whatever else.
-Assume that the result binary file is FIRMWARE.BIN.
-Use the following command to prepare a .zip file understood by the CCM:
+Build a new firmware for your Host using your familiar development tools, like IAR or Keil IDE, Arduino IDE, or whatever else.
+Assume that the resulting firmware file is `FIRMWARE.HEX`.
+To be processed by CCM it needs to be converted to a .zip firmware bundle.
+Here's how to do it:

 ```
-mos create-fw-bundle -o fw.zip --name fw --platform ccm_host host_fw:type=STM32,src=FIRMWARE.BIN,addr=0x8000000
+mos create-fw-bundle -o fw.zip --name fw --platform ccm_host host_fw:type=STM32,src=FIRMWARE.HEX
 ```

 ## 5. Updating Host MCU over-the-air